linoaan/Box-Jenkins-Methodology-Example/README.md

 # Box-Jenkins-Methodology-Example
-An example of the Box-Jenkins methodology
+An example of the Box-Jenkins methodology applied to the GNP series (US, sesonally adjusted, annual rate, frequency=quarterly).